Introduction

 This reduction in cognitive bandwidth can also influence consumption decisions.
 When the mind is concentrated on immediate financial concerns, decisions may be made based on quick solutions rather than broader analysis.

-This mechanism helps explain behaviors discussed in Money and Emotions: The Psychology of Why Spending Feels Good — and Why Regret Follows, which analyzes how financial emotions can influence consumption patterns during periods of perceived instability.
+This mechanism also helps explain why financial emotions can influence consumption during periods of perceived instability.

 In other words, the scarcity mindset does not alter only financial behavior.
 It modifies how the brain organizes its own capacity to think about money.